2025 AAWNC Board Nomination Bios

 Voting and Electing the Board

-During the membership meeting, members vote for three new members to serve on AAWNC's board of directors.
+During the membership meeting, members vote for five new members to serve on AAWNC's board of directors.
 The 2026 AAWNC board of directors will be comprised of five newly elected members and four previously elected.
 Board Positions will be determined by the board at the first meeting.

-• All votes must be cast in person at the annual meeting.
-Please register to join us on November 5, 2025
+- All votes must be cast in person at the annual meeting.
+Please register to join us on November 5, 2025.

-• A quorum of 10% of the membership must be at the meeting for the vote to be valid.
+- A quorum of 10% of the membership must be at the meeting for the vote to be valid.

-• Companies and organizations are members, each member has only one vote.
+- Companies and organizations are members, each member has only one vote.

-• A maximum of three supplier members can be elected to the board of directors.
+- A maximum of three supplier members can be elected to the board of directors.

-• Votes will be conducted by secret ballot – unless there is only one nomination for a position.
+- Votes will be conducted by secret ballot – unless there is only one nomination for a position.

-• Proxies must include a written statement authorizing the proxy and completed ballot.
+- Proxies must include a written statement authorizing the proxy and completed ballot.

 Attending the meeting is free and members do not need to remain for the meeting after voting.